See Recent Dissertation Abstracts for information on the expansive range of scholarship topics emanating from students in IPTD.

-Lauren Beck is a Practitioner in Residence in the English Department at the University of New Haven.
+Lauren Beck is Lecturer in the English Department and Assistant Director of the Common Course at the University of New Haven.
 Her research connects theatre studies, sound studies, and digital media studies with a focus on participatory audiences.

 Dawn Tracey Brandes is a Visiting Assistant Professor in the Fountain School of Performing Arts at Dalhousie University and the Executive Director of Halifax Humanities, a non-profit committed to providing free humanities education to adults living on low incomes in Halifax, Nova Scotia.
 Her research focuses on contemporary puppetry and the performance of life.

-Elizabeth Leopold is the director/choreographer of the Leopold Group, a small Chicago-based modern dance company.
+Elizabeth Leopold is Executive Director of the Dance Studies Association and the director/choreographer of the Leopold Group, a small Chicago-based modern dance company.
 Her research focuses on the political economy of dance production, with a specific focus on modes/methods of choreographic valuation.
 Her writing has been published by the University Press of Florida, Oxford University Press, and University of Wisconsin Press.
 Leopold’s choreography has received awards from the Chicago Cultural Center, the New York International Fringe Festival, and TimeOut Chicago.
-Current work includes research in the film archives of mid-century modern dance pioneer Sybil Shearer and a choreographic Co-Mission Residency at Chicago’s Links Hall.

 Tara Rodman is an Assistant Professor of Theatre at University of California, Irvine.
 Her research focuses on the circulation of performers and performance form among Japan, Europe, and the US in the first half of the 20th century.